lab-archeologia-digitale/BraDypUS/docs/api.md

         "total_pages": "", // (int) Total number of pages found
-        "table": "", // (string) Full form of the queried table "stripped_table": "", // (string) Cleaned form (no app name and prefix) of queried table "no_records_shown": "", // (int) Number of records shown in the current page "query_executed": "", // (string) Full SQL text of the executed query (with pagination limits and sorting) "fields": {} // (object) associative object list of fields with field id as key and field label as value
+        "table": "", // (string) Full form of the queried table "stripped_table": "", // (string) Cleaned form (no app name and prefix) of queried table "table_label": "", // (string) Label of the table name "no_records_shown": "", // (int) Number of records shown in the current page "query_executed": "", // (string) Full SQL text of the executed query (with pagination limits and sorting) "fields": {} // (object) associative object list of fields with field id as key and field label as value